InnovativeInventor/gpg-policy/README.md

+NOTICE: This project has been abandoned because my qubes installation broke and I was unable to fix it.
+The master key has been lost, along with the string that produced the SHA512 hash.
+My workflow has since changed and is back to having a GPG key announced on Keybase and various other places.
+I plan to pick up this project later when Qubes OS is mature enough for me to use it on a daily basis.

 # gpg-policy
 This contains my GPG key policy and how I deal with certain events.
 Feel free to clone this repository and verify my signatures.